reinhardt021/reinhardt021.github.io/about.md

 permalink: /about/
 ---

-**Hey there!
-This is <a href="https://linkedin.com/in/reinhardtcagara">Reinhardt Cagara</a>.** *Black Belt, Bboy, Mathmematician.
-Dancing to the rhythm of exploration through the physical and digital realms.
-Student of Life, Lover of Lists, Admirer of Alliteration.
+# Hello!
+Hello!

+*Welcome to my little cove on the web.
 Pleasure to have you here :)*

 ![Self Reflection]({{ site.url }}/assets/self-reflection.jpg){: #self-reflection}
 _Toronto, ON | Vancouver, BC_
 _Canada_

 ## Adventures